VISAGE: Video Instance Segmentation with Appearance-Guided Enhancement: Experiments

-Previous query-matching based methods~\cite{IDOL, CTVIS}, extend the tracker from \cite{QDTrack_TPAMI}, which employs heuristic post-processing techniques such as NMS.
-In contrast, our tracker relies solely on a cosine similarity metric and the Hungarian algorithm for matching.
-To analyze the impact of such handcrafted design, we modify our inference pipeline to align with the approaches used in previous methods~\cite{IDOL, CTVIS}.
-As demonstrated in \cref{tab:ablation_tracker}, both the previous strategies and our simplified version show comparable performance.
-However, removing the heuristic design element NMS from the previous approach results in performance degradation.
-This outcome implies that previous approaches rely on handcrafted design, unlike our simpler tracker.
+Previous query-matching based methods~\cite{IDOL, CTVIS}, build upon the tracker framework from \cite{QDTrack_TPAMI}, incorporating handcrafted thresholding and heuristic post-processing techniques, including Non-Maximum Suppression (NMS).
+In contrast, our tracker exclusively utilizes cosine similarity and the Hungarian algorithm for matching, as detailed in \cref{alg:inference}.
+To understand the impact of handcrafted designs, we align our inference pipeline with those of methods previously used ~\cite{IDOL, CTVIS}.
+The results, as detailed in \cref{tab:ablation_tracker}, reveal that our streamlined approach consistently surpasses the performance of the conventional tracker.
+A detailed examination, especially between rows 1 and 2 of \cref{tab:ablation_tracker}, reveals that the absence of heuristic elements, such as NMS, leads to a decline in performance.
+However, row 3 reveals that our simplified tracker performs impressively even without heuristic design elements.
+This suggests that a simplified tracker is capable of achieving commendable performance without the complexity of heuristic design elements.